Central Africa International epidemiology Databases to Evaluate AIDS (CA-IeDEA)

 Learn More

-The CA-IeDEA cohort includes more than 86,000 patients who enrolled in HIV care at participating sites in the five CA-IeDEA countries since the project was launched in 2006, with close to 40,000 patients currently receiving HIV care at 21 active CA-IeDEA sites.
+The CA-IeDEA cohort includes more than 110,000 patients who enrolled in HIV care at 24 sites that participate in the research collaboration, with close to 40,000 patients across five countries currently receiving HIV care.

 Our Work